WNAX (AM): New owner

+Blue Network

-In December 1944, the Blue Network announced that WNAX, along with Cowles sister stations KRNT in Des Moines and WCOP in Boston, would be among six new affiliates of the network effective June 15, 1945; the affiliation change would ultimately coincide with the network's rebranding as the American Broadcasting Company (ABC).
-Prior to this affiliation, WNAX had been a CBS affiliate.
+In December 1944, the Blue Network announced that WNAX, along with Cowles sister stations KRNT in Des Moines and WCOP in Boston, would be among six new affiliate, effective June 15, 1945.
+The affiliation change coincided with the network's rebranding as the American Broadcasting Company (ABC).
+Prior to this affiliation, WNAX had been a CBS Radio affiliate.
 Concurrently with the termination of WCOP's ABC affiliation on June 15, 1951, WNAX and KRNT would also leave ABC and rejoin CBS.

-In 1957, Cowles Broadcasting Corporation sold the station, along with co-owned television station KVTV (now KCAU-TV) in Sioux City, Iowa, for $3 million to Peoples Broadcasting Corporation, a subsidiary of Nationwide Mutual Insurance Co., which, in turn, was an affiliate of the Ohio Farm Bureau Federation.
+In 1957, Cowles Broadcasting Corporation sold the station, along with co-owned television station KVTV (now KCAU-TV) in Sioux City, Iowa, for $3 million.
+The new owner was Peoples Broadcasting Corporation, a subsidiary of Nationwide Mutual Insurance Co., which, in turn, was an affiliate of the Ohio Farm Bureau Federation.
 Peoples sold WNAX to Red Owl Stores for $1.5 million in 1965.
 Control of Red Owl was acquired by Gamble-Skogmo in 1967; the transfer occurred before seeking FCC approval, and in 1968 the commission ordered Red Owl to sell its stations.
 WNAX, along with WEBC in Duluth, Minnesota, and KRSI AM-FM in St. Louis Park, Minnesota, was then acquired by Park Broadcasting in a $2.9 million deal announced that July.

 In December 1983, a fire destroyed the main WNAX building.
 All of the station's historic live recordings as well as thousands of records were destroyed.
 The staff of WNAX went to the station's transmitter site and continued broadcasting.
 Eventually, the station recovered when a new building was constructed on Highway 50 in Yankton.

+In 1991, Park also acquired KCBM, an FM station in Yankton at 104.1 MHz.
+The FM sister station would be renamed WNAX-FM.

+Saga Communications

-Saga Communications purchased WNAX, as well as sister station WNAX-FM, from Park Communications for $7 million in 1996.
+In 1996, Saga Communications purchased WNAX and WNAX-FM from Park Communications for $7 million.
 Programming from One on One Sports was added to WNAX's full service format in January 1997.

 In 2002, Saga dropped the limited country music played during WNAX's daytime news and farm information programming, and replaced evening carriage of Sporting News Radio (the former One on One Sports) with syndicated talk shows.

 Today WNAX continues many of the traditions started in 1922 with frequent news, sports, weather and farm market updates.
-The station continues to be affiliated with CBS News Radio, an association that began in the late 1920s.
+The station continues to be affiliated with CBS News Radio, an association that began in the late 1920s, and was only interrupted by the six years with ABC Radio from 1945 to 1951.

-WNAX is the flagship for South Dakota State University sports.
-WNAX also carries Minnesota Twins baseball and Minnesota Vikings football.